RenderKit/embree/doc/src/api/rtcSYCLDeviceSelector.md

 #### DESCRIPTION

-This function can be used to select some SYCL device supported by Embree.
+This function checks if the passed SYCL device (`sycl_device` arguments) is supported by Embree or not.
+This function can be used directly to select some supported SYCL device by using it as SYCL device selector function.
 For instance, the following code sequence selects an Embree supported SYCL device and creates an Embree device from it:

     sycl::device sycl_device(rtcSYCLDeviceSelector);
     sycl::queue sycl_queue(sycl_device);